cuth/Title-CSS/README.md

 Terminology
 -----------

-*Examples are in SCSS or CSS*
+*Examples are in SCSS*

 ### Modules
-A module the grouping of related CSS selectors that make up a block.
+A module is the grouping of related CSS selectors that make up a block.
 Each selector in a module begins with a Title class.
 Modules are described in more detail in [SMACSS](http://smacss.com/).

 ```scss
 .Module {